Are you looking for an easy postpartum workout plan you can do from home?

 The third exercise in this postpartum workout is the single-leg dumbbell deadlift.

 This exercise is a combination of a squat and a deadlift, which will strengthen your hips and all of the muscles in your legs.

 Aim for a 7/10 intensity.

 Do 10-12 repetitions per leg for 3 total sets.
 Rest 2 minutes between each set.

 The fourth exercise is the row.
 This is the pull exercise in the routine.

 The row will strengthen your upper back muscles, your biceps, and your posterior shoulders.

 There are two variations you can do:

-This is what the inverted row looks like at a gym and at home.
+This is what the inverted row looks like at home using a table.

 If you are doing the inverted row: